DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-07-02-SEO for Podiatrists: Put Your Best Foot Forward.md

 ---
 post_title: 'SEO for Podiatrists: Put Your Best Foot Forward'
-date: 2022-07-02 05:00:00 +0000
+date: '2022-07-02 05:00:00 +0000'
 post_author: DoctorLogic Employee
 tags:
   - seo
+post_intro: >-
-post_intro: With the market size of the podiatrist industry growing by over 2% every year, the competition for podiatry practices is becoming more and more fierce.
+  With the market size of the podiatrist industry growing by over 2% every year, the competition for podiatry practices is becoming more and more fierce.
   Search engine optimization (SEO) is essential to taking market share and positioning your clinic as the local industry leader.
-post_image: "/uploads/shutterstock_1102035677.jpg"
+post_image: /uploads/shutterstock_1102035677.jpg
+post_highlight: >-
-post_highlight: With the market size of the podiatrist industry growing by over 2% every year, the competition for podiatry practices is becoming more and more fierce.
+  With the market size of the podiatrist industry growing by over 2% every year, the competition for podiatry practices is becoming more and more fierce.
   Search engine optimization (SEO) is essential to taking market share and positioning your clinic as the local industry leader.
 post_type:
   - blog
 product:
   - search amplifier
+_template: post_template
 ---

 ![](/uploads/shutterstock_1408206383.jpg)

 With the market size of the podiatrist industry growing by over [2% every year](https://www.ibisworld.com/industry-statistics/market-size/podiatrists-united-states/#:\~:text=The%20market%20size%20of%20the%20Podiatrists%20industry%20is%20expected%20to,average%20between%202017%20and%202022.), the competition for podiatry practices is becoming more and more fierce.
 Search engine optimization (SEO) is essential to taking market share and positioning your clinic as the local industry leader.